Why You Can't Hire Your Way Out of a Broken Process

 | Onboarding new staff | 3-6 months to full productivity | 4-8 weeks |

-| Revenue leakage | 5-8% unbilled or undercharged work | Under 0.5% |
+| Revenue leakage | 5 to 8% unbilled or undercharged work | Under 0.5% |

 If the symptoms sound familiar, your business may already be showing signs of outgrowing its current setup.
-The question is not whether to address it, but when.

-The single most important principle in scaling without chaos is to invest in operational systems slightly ahead of the need.
+The most important principle in scaling without chaos is to invest in operational systems slightly ahead of the need.
 Not years ahead.
 Not enterprise-grade platforms for a 12-person team.
 But one stage ahead of where you are now.

 | When to build | The system | Before you need it for |